 We are now becoming more aware of natural products after we have relied on synthetic drugs for many years, and like other alternative healing methods, aromatherapy is growing in popularity.
 Most of us prefer to use natural products, such as aromatherapy oils, to sooth and heal our minds and bodies.
 Gattefossé would have said, Long Live Aromatherapy!
 Using essential oils for aromatherapy is natural and is an excellent way to help calm and sooth our troubled 21st century lives.

-For some more information related to Essential Oils and their use, try the Rocky Mountain Oil learning resource.
+For some more information related to Essential Oils and their use, try the Rocky Mountain Oil learning resource then see what I mean for yourself.